TrueCar/gluestick/docs/configuration/Plugins.md

 - `requireWithInterop` - require and normalize module using `getDefaultExport`
 - `getDefaultExport` - normalize CJS and ESM exported value

 `preOverwrites` are executed before specific configs are prepared.
-This is the place for modification that should be considered by universal-webpack, for example aliases, which can define if file from import is external or not.
+This is the place for modification, for example aliases, which can define if file from import is external or not.
 - `sharedWebpackConfig: config => config` - accepts a shared webpack config and must return a valid webpack config which will be the base for both the client and server configs